 Increasing the options for learners to keep active at lunchtimes.

-For more information on the planned expenditure and impact so far for 2017-2018, please click here to access our Sports Premium Action Plan.
+For more information on the planned expenditure and impact so far for 2018-2019, please click here to see our Sports Premium Action Plan

 What impact does the sports premium funding have at Redbrook Hayes?